hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## NGC

-The [NGC catalog from NVIDIA](https://www.nvidia.com/en-us/gpu-cloud/) offers ready-to-use containers, pretrained models, SDKs, and Helm charts for diverse use cases and industries to speed up model training, development, and deployment.
-For this example, I'm pulling the popular PyTorch Container from NGC and show you how to:
+The [NGC catalog from NVIDIA](https://www.nvidia.com/en-us/gpu-cloud/) offers ready-to-use containers, pre-trained models, SDKs, and Helm charts for diverse use cases and industries to speed up model training, development, and deployment.
+For this example, I'm pulling the popular PyTorch container from NGC and show you how to:

-* Install the Docker Engine on your system
+* Install the Docker engine on your system
 * Pull a PyTorch container from the NGC catalog using Docker
 * Run the PyTorch container using Docker